Installation & Setup: Getting Started with Sprout & Spoon

 Example of an audio post: http://solopine.com/sproutspoon/triple-berry-smoothie/

-Once you've determined your desired post format, entered your title, and added your content, remember to assign at least 1 category to your post.
+Once you've determined your post format, entered your title, and added your content, remember to assign at least 1 category to your post.
 Additionally, also ensure you assign a featured image to the post.
+Featured Images will represent the post in your site's various thumbnails and when visitors share your post on social media.

 Once you're finished preparing your post, you can click "Preview" to preview how your post will look once published onto your site, click "Publish" to have it appear on your site, or click "Save Draft" to save your post as it is, though not publish it yet.